A group of doctors, hospitals and other health care providers who come together to give coordinated high-quality care to their patients.

 Health care services that promote the restoration, maintenance or improvement in the level of function following disease, illness or injury, including therapies to achieve functions or skills never acquired due to congenital and developmental anomalies.
 These services may include physical and occupational therapy, speech-language pathology and other services in a variety of inpatient and/or outpatient settings.

-For more information on Health Care Reform or the Patient Protection and Affordable Care Act, please refer to Insurance Information You Need to KnowInsurance Information You Need to Know.
+For more information on Health Care Reform or the Patient Protection and Affordable Care Act, please refer to Individual and Families / Understanding Health Insurance.

 A contract that requires your health insurer to pay some or all of your health care costs in exchange for a premium.